 Our fellowships are designed for reporters and editors who aspire to produce deeper, more explanatory news coverage of issues such as water quality, quantity, and use, climate change, urban development, land use, energy exploration and consumption, wildlife, agriculture, wildfire, fisheries, forestry, and public health.
 In time, the increased accuracy, depth and perspective in news coverage generated by these journalists help to promote greater public awareness, better-informed civic discourse, expanded citizen engagement, and more responsible decision-making.

 Funding for IJNR programs comes from a broad spectrum of charitable foundations, conservation and environment groups, state and federal government agencies, news-media groups, natural-resource companies and trade associations, as well as individual donors.
 Feel free to review a list of our funders.

-Please review How To Apply for details on selection criteria, application materials and costs.
+Please review How To Apply for details on selection criteria and the application process.

 Where We've Been

 - Conducted more than 70 Institutes throughout North America since 1995

 - Helped more than 900 journalists gain a better understanding of complex natural resources issues

 - Our alumni represent more than 350 different news outlets around the world

 - Institute-inspired stories produced by participating journalists have reached hundreds of millions of readers, listeners and viewers.